 His distinctive, editorially driven approach to design reflects imagination, confidence, spirit, and humor.
 Alex’s expertise in exhibit and signage design infuses our work, where even traditional printed pieces often feature structural and dimensional elements.

-Alex first gained recognition in the early 1980s as the senior designer at Tibor Kalman’s influential M&Co.
+Alexander Isley first gained recognition in the early 1980s as the senior designer at Tibor Kalman’s influential studio M&Co.
 He went on to serve as the first full-time art director of the funny and fearless Spy magazine.
-In 1988 Alex founded Alexander Isley Inc. in New York City.
-In 1995 he relocated the firm to Connecticut in order to be closer to trees.
+Alex founded our firm in 1988 in New York City, and in 1995 he relocated the office to Connecticut, where we work in a barn.

 Alex holds a degree in Environmental Design from NC State University and a BFA from The Cooper Union in New York.
 He has taught graphic design, typography, and exhibit design at Cooper Union, RISD, and the School of Visual Arts.
-He has served as a lecturer and critic in the graduate program of the Yale School of Art.
+For over fifteen years, he served as a lecturer and critic in the Yale School of Art MFA program.

 In 1993 Alex was named an inaugural member of “The I.D.
 40,” a survey of the country’s leading design innovators.
-His work is in the permanent collections of the Museum of Modern Art, the Smithsonian Institution, the Zurich Design Museum, and the Library of Congress.
+His work is in the permanent collections of the Museum of Modern Art, the Smithsonian Institution, the Zurich Design Museum, the Poster House Museum, the Letterform Archive, and the Library of Congress.

 Alexander Isley is a recipient of the New York Art Directors Club Herb Lubalin Memorial Award for Art Direction and Design, the NEA International Design Education Fellowship, the SEGD Global Design Award, the Webby Award, and the Federal Design Achievement Award.
 He is past president of AIGA (the professional association for design) New York, and is an AIGA Fellow.